barryclark/jekyll-now/Traffic-Light-Sensor.md

 Inside you toolbox look for `Variables` then the button for to create a variable.
 Let's call this "Distance"

-Also create a "State" variable for later.
+Also create a "State" variable for later.;

 You can then drag the `Set Distance to 0` block into the `forever` block.